 Center for Robotic and Minimally Invasive Surgery

-We've established one of the Southeast's most advanced robotic surgery centers—and our doctors have logged more hours with this equipment than doctors at any other hospital in the region.
+Jackson Hospital has established one of the Southeast's most advanced robotic surgery centers, and our doctors have logged more hours with this equipment than doctors at any other hospital in the region.

 Robotic surgery may be used for a number of different procedures, including:

 - Colon resections